cecoon/ReHttps.js/README.md

 ReHttps.js is completely standalone and only 579 bytes of size.
 <br/>
-Soon as ReHttps.js is loaded within a HTTP page it will test weather the current page supports https.
-If so it will redirect the user to the encrypted page.
+Soon as ReHttps.js is loaded within a HTTP page it will test if the current page supports https.
+If the page does it will redirect the user to the encrypted page.
 <br/>

 ##warning